-The choice of straps is, as usual, limited to a pair of steel bracelets (plain brushed steel for ref.
+The choice of straps is, as usual, not really impressive.
+There is a pair of steel bracelets (plain brushed steel for ref.
 SSG001 and matching darkened steel for ref.
 SSG003) and a single calf leather strap with contrasting stitching for ref.
 SSG005.
 A mesh steel bracelet and Cordura strap would also look nice here, but, well, I think you would be better off buying one from a third-party retailer.

-Official water resistance rating for this piece is set at 10 BAR (100 meters or approximately 330 ft.)
+The official water resistance rating for this piece is poultry 10 BAR (100 meters or approximately 330 ft.)
 While it is not advisable to abuse it with extreme water activities, the case will be okay if used for showering and even swimming.
-Just don’t forget to rinse it with fresh water to remove salt and fine sand that could damage the steel body on the long distance.
+Just don’t forget to rinse it with fresh water to remove salt and fine sand that could damage the steel body over a long distance.

-As it is often the case when it comes to watches designed with aviators in mind, the face of this new PROSPEX Radio Sync Solar World Time Chronograph is predictably cramped.
+As is often the case when it comes to watches designed with aviators in mind, the face of this new PROSPEX Radio Sync Solar World Time Chronograph is predictably cramped.
 Surprisingly though, it is deliberately busy without actually giving you much data.
 I mean, look at the dial.
 There are the usual hours, minutes, and small seconds indicators; a second time-zone sub-dial at 3 hours; a 60-minute chronograph at 6 o’clock, as well as a central chronograph seconds hand, and a small (like, really small) date aperture between four and five hour-markers.
 There are just four data sources that somehow manage to completely overwhelm a stunned observer.

-The reason behind that is the monochromatic color scheme used for the dial, as well as failure to put enough visual emphasis on the most important indicators.
+The reason behind that is the monochromatic color scheme used for the dial, as well as the failure to put enough visual emphasis on the most important indicators.
 The rotating slide rule on the bezel itself and the bezel flange placed behind the usual Hardlex crystal, too, helped to make the dial as difficult to read as it is.